sweiner7/hello-world/README.md

 # hello-world
-using for initial github earning
+using for initial github learning